CesiumGS/cesium-unreal/Documentation/api-design-guide.md

     int64 FeatureIDSetIndex = 0);
 ```

-This function's most important input is the `Hit`, so it is litsed first. `FeatureIDSetIndex` is an advanced parameter that users are less likely to have to use.
+This function's most important input is the `Hit`, so it is listed first. `FeatureIDSetIndex` is an advanced parameter that users are less likely to have to use.
 The order here translates to the Blueprint, since `Hit` appears at the top:

 <img src="Images/getPropertyTableValuesFromHit.png" width="400px"/>